ArkadiiOlshevskyi/python_timeit/README.md

 2. **Iterating Class Properties**: Evaluate the performance of a function that iterates through class properties.
 3. **Random**: See how the `random` function performs.
 4. **Randint (Random Module)**: Explore the speed of the `randint` function from the `random` module.
+5. **Text iterator **: Explore the speed of the `text iterator` functions that take string and retuning alphabet numbers.

 ## Usage